elaforge/karya/doc/INSTALL.md

 - Go read doc/quickstart.md.

-## HASKELL DEPENDENCIES
+## Haskell dependencies

 For whatever reason cabal won't install happy automatically, so first run

     cabal install happy

-The reason for happy is some dumb thing like needing `haskell-src` to do pretty printing, or something like that.
-To install the needed haskell dependencies,
+The reason for happy is that I use `haskell-src` to do pretty printing.
+To install the needed haskell dependencies, type:
-type:

     cabal sandbox init  # if you're afraid to screw up your haskell installation cabal install --only-dependencies